kristiehuang/kristiehuang.github.io/index.markdown

 Here’s my (slightly-outdated) [résumé](https://drive.google.com/file/d/0B2rlie9ZaAG4UjcyVTJ3b2xiZzA/view).

+## In the future
+I'm looking to join a mid-stage crypto company, summer 2022, in a SWE intern role!

+* Would particularly love to join an inclusivity-minded company focused on financial accessibility or emerging markets, but also open to adjacent opportunities.
+* I'm based in SF, open to remote, but would love to spend time in NYC or elsewhere.

 ## Contact
-I love meeting new people!
-If you’ve read this far, please say hi :) Let's chat.
+My DMs are open!
+If you’ve read this far, please say hi 🤍 Let's chat.

 One of my goals is to do some international city-hopping post-grad and would love to have friends across the world to do that.